SpaceWorksCo/guides/Build-From-Source.md

 # Spacecoin Build From Source

-This guide will teach you how to run spacecoin by building from the source code.
+This guide will teach you how to run spacecoin by building from source.

+This guide is intended for Ubuntu 16.04/18.04.

 ## Table of Contents